tytydraco/yessleep/out/My_Husband_Will_Not_Stop_Glaring_At_Me_In_The_Middle_Of_The_Night_Update.md

 I then watched in terror as his eyes widened, bulging out of his head.
 Face morphing into that of an old man I  recognized all too well.

 Blood poured from his inhuman and large eyes, nose and mouth.
-His horrble face twisted into a look of absolute rage.
+His horrible face twisted into a look of absolute rage.

 "I!
 SEE!
 YOU!"
 He screamed so loud that my ears began to ring.